 Plus, society was changing fast in the early 90s.
 While sexism, racism and homophobia were still unfortunately prevalent, there was growing opposition to such outdated outlooks.
 Rage Against The Machine took it several steps further, crediting Black Panthers founder Huey Newton and Provisional IRA hunger striker Bobby Sands on the credits list to their album – a contentious move on both sides of the Atlantic.
 The sleeve itself featured a 1963 picture of Vietnamese monk Thich Quang Duc setting himself on fire in protest of his government’s oppression of Buddhism.
 It was the ultimate visual representation of protest.

 “My heroes were not guys in rock bands,” says Tom.
 “They were revolutionaries who were fighting to change the world.
 It looked like we were going to have an opportunity to get in that arena.
 This was an incredible opportunity to engage the planet – not just with our music, but with our ideas.”

 The success of Rage Against The Machine took everyone by surprise, not least Rage Against The Machine.
 They rapidly went from being the outcasts of the Hollywood scene to a lightning rod for the alt-rock movement.
 Rather than blunting their political edge, success only sharpened it – most famously in 1993, when they took to the stage at a Lollapallooza festival show in Philadelphia naked, apart from gaffa tape over their mouths, as a protest against censorship.

-A quarter of a century after it was released, however, Rage’s debut remains a landmark – the point where rap and metal truly came together to deliver a body-blow to the status quo.
+More than 25 years after it was released, Rage’s debut remains a landmark – the point where rap and metal truly came together to deliver a body-blow to the status quo.